javirdrgz/web-dev-etudes/README.md

 # web-dev-etudes
-A collection of tiny projects for practicing web development
+A collection of tiny projects for improving web development skills